suyashbarad/AI-text-analyzer/README.md

 Unlock insights from your text with intelligent analysis, sentiment detection, and actionable suggestions.

+---

 ## 🚀 Features

-- ✨ Real-time text analysis
+- 🔍 Real-time text analysis
 - 🧠 Sentiment detection (Positive, Neutral, Negative)
-- 📌 Actionable suggestions based on text input
+- 💡 Actionable suggestions to improve your text
-- 🖱️ Interactive and modern UI
-- ⚡ Built with React + TailwindCSS
+- ⚡ Smooth and modern UI using React + Tailwind CSS

 ---